DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-12-09-non-teacher-journey.md

 - we can understand more about who is taking NPQ in non-education
 - we can minimise risk in people going down the wrong route by mistake and ending up with the wrong funding (ie they will all be triaged)

+## Additional support offer (ASO) for non-school users

+The Additional support offer is a course aimed at helping new headteachers on the job.
+It is not targeted to people who do not work in schools.
+To be eligible to take it you need to have taken/be studying/be about to start an NPQH.
+To be eligible for funding you must be in your first 2 years of headship.

+Non-school users will not be eligible for funding but may be eligible to take it, even if it's not something that's suitable for them.

+The number of non-school users is low, the number of ASO registrations is also low.
+The intersection is probably zero.
+Rather than designing a different journey for these users, we will ask them to contact support.

 ## Video of journey

 {% from "embed/macro.njk" import appEmbed with context %}